viiktorstefanov/Urban-Tattoo-React/README.md

 Utilized MongoDB as the database to store and retrieve data efficiently.

-ABOUT THE SITE:

-HOW TO START APPLICATION:
+# HOW TO START APPLICATION:

 -install all dependecies with "npm i".